-HUD's Community Compass initiative funds TA and capacity building activities for HUD's customers, including grantees, public housing authorities, and tribes.
-Community Compass builds on the previous OneCPD Plus program and is an outcome-focused, cross-Departmental approach to HUD's TA and capacity building activities.
-This integrated technical assistance initiative is a collaborative effort among HUD, its customers, and the organizations providing technical assistance and capacity building on behalf of HUD.
+HUD's Community Compass initiative funds technical assistance (TA) and capacity building activities for HUD's customers, including grantees, public housing authorities, and tribes.
+Managed by the Technical Assistance Division, Community Compass is an innovative, outcome-focused approach and a collaborative effort among HUD, its customers, and the organizations providing TA and capacity building on behalf of HUD.

-Community Compass is designed to help HUD's customers navigate complex housing and community development challenges by equipping them with the knowledge, skills, tools, capacity, and systems to implement HUD programs and policies successfully.
-The goal of Community Compass is to empower communities by providing effective technical assistance and capacity building so that successful program implementation is sustained over the long term.
+Community Compass helps HUD's customers navigate complex housing and community development challenges by equipping them with the knowledge, skills, tools, capacity, and systems to implement HUD programs and policies successfully.
+The goal of Community Compass is to empower communities so that successful program implementation is sustained over the long term.

-Recognizing that HUDÔÇÖs customers often interact with a variety of HUD programs as they deliver housing or community development services, Community Compass brings together technical assistance investments from across HUD program offices, including the Office of Community Planning and Development, the Office of Housing, the Office of Public and Indian Housing, and the Office of Fair Housing and Equal Opportunity for the following programs, policies, systems, and initiatives:
+Recognizing that HUD’s customers often interact with a variety of HUD programs as they deliver housing or community development services, Community Compass brings together TA investments from across HUD program offices, including the Office of Community Planning and Development, the Office of Housing, the Office of Public and Indian Housing, and the Office of Fair Housing and Equal Opportunity for the following programs, policies, and initiatives:

-- Energy Efficiency: Better Buildings Challenge Partners (BBC), Sustainable Communities Initiative (SCI)
+- Energy Efficiency and Environmental Review: Better Buildings Challenge Partners (BBC)

-- Homeless Assistance: Continuum of Care (CoC), Emergency Solutions Grants (ESG), Rural Housing Stability Program (RHSP), Homeless Management Information System (HMIS), and Annual Homeless Assessment Report (AHAR)
+- Homeless Assistance: Continuum of Care (CoC), Emergency Solutions Grants (ESG), Pay for Success demonstration, Rural Housing Stability Program (RHSP), and Homeless Management Information System (HMIS)

 - Native American Programs: Indian Housing Block Grant and Native Hawaiian Block Grant

-- Public Housing: Housing Choice Voucher, Public Housing Administrative Receiverships, Rental Assistance Demonstration (RAD), Choice Neighborhoods, Jobs Plus, Section 8 and other project based rental assistance
+- Public Housing: Housing Choice Vouchers, Public Housing Administrative Receiverships, Rental Assistance Demonstration (RAD), Choice Neighborhoods, Jobs Plus, Section 8, and other project-based rental assistance

-- Rural: Rural Housing and Economic Development (RHED) Programs, Rural Innovation Fund (RIF)
+- Rural: Rural Housing and Economic Development (RHED) Programs and Self-Help Homeownership Opportunity Program (SHOP)

 Activities performed under Community Compass include: